Dimitri Cavaré: Barnsley

-On 17 August 2017, Cavaré joined Championship club Barnsley on a two year deal.
+On 17 August 2017, Cavaré joined Championship club Barnsley on a two-year deal.
 He made his debut against Sunderland on 1 January 2018.
 He scored his first goal for the club in a 3–1 loss at Aston Villa on 20 January 2018.
-He scored his second Barnsley goal in a 2–2 draw with Scunthorpe United with a curling right footed strike into the top corner from 25 yards out, completing a 2–0 comeback from Barnsley.
+He scored his second Barnsley goal in a 2–2 draw with Scunthorpe United with a curling right-footed strike into the top corner from 25 yards out, completing a 2–0 comeback from Barnsley.

 His contract was extended by Barnsley at the end of the 2018–19 season.

 FC Sion

 On 17 February 2020, with 4 months left on his contract, Cavaré signed for Swiss side Sion for an undisclosed fee.

+Ümraniyespor

+On 14 September 2023, Cavaré joined Turkish side Ümraniyespor.

 International career

 Cavaré was born in Guadeloupe, but originally represented the France U20s.
-He debuted for the Guadeloupe national football team in a friendly 2–0 loss to French Guiana on 7 June 2018.
+He debuted for the Guadeloupe football team in a friendly 2–0 loss to French Guiana on 7 June 2018.

+In June 2025, Cavaré was called up for Guadeloupe football team to the 2025 CONCACAF Gold Cup.